This job is sometimes referred to by alternative titles

 - Non-fiction Author

-- Non-fiction authors write factual works such as books on historical events.
+- Non-fiction authors write factual works such as books about historical events.

 - Novelists write fiction books and may specialise in writing in a particular genre such as romance or science fiction.